Map With Symbols And Key

 • Visual Consistency: The symbols in the key should match the symbols used on the map exactly in terms of size, color, and style.

-• Logical Organization: The symbols in the key should be arranged logically, perhaps alphabetically or by category, to facilitate easy searching.
+• Logical Organization: The symbols in the key should be arranged logically, perhaps alphabetically or by category, to support easy searching.

 • Appropriate Scale: The size of the symbols in the key should be appropriate for easy viewing and understanding.

-• Additional Information: If necessary, the key can include additional information such as units of measurement, scales, or data sources.
+• Additional Information: If necessary, the key can include additional information such as units of measurement, scales, or data sources That's the part that actually makes a difference..

 Creating Effective Map Symbols and Keys